FAQ for Potential iEDGErs

 As you graduate and are praying over next steps, iEDGE may be on your radar.
 Please take a moment to read some common FAQs for Applicants.
 We would love to talk to you personally if you have any other questions.

-Your primary responsibility is to serve the international staff team in any way necessary to further their long-term country strategy as they carry out our Navigator calling:
+Our primary responsibility is to serve the international staff team in any way necessary to further their long-term country strategy as they carry out our Navigator calling:

-living and discipling among those who don’t yet know Jesus.
+To advance the gospel of Jesus and His Kingdom, into the Nations, through spiritual generations of laborers living and discipling among those who don’t yet know Jesus.

 iEDGE is a two-year staff assignment from your arrival date in the country (with an option of a third year).
 There is an additional 6-8 months of training before leaving for the field.
 Many go on to begin a career with The Navigators after their time on iEDGE, but this is in no way an expectation.